-At Mizuho, we have demonstrated our commitment to advancing CSR initiatives that contribute to Environmental, Social, and Governance efforts (ESG), as well as the fulfillment of the sustainable development goals (SDGs).
+At Mizuho, we have demonstrated our commitment to advancing environmental, social, and governance (ESG) efforts, as well as the fulfillment of the Sustainable Development Goals (SDGs).
 In April 2019, we incorporated these initiatives as a key part of our strategy, changing the promotional keyword from "CSR" to "sustainability", and resolved to tie sustainability initiatives even more closely to our strategy.

 After deliberation at the Executive Management Committee and the Board of Directors, Mizuho Financial Group (our holding company) established a Basic Policy on Sustainability Initiatives to define our basic approach and methods for advancing sustainability initiatives.
 Our group companies have adopted the same policy.